Team GB 1-0 Uruguay: Sturridge sends hosts through as group winners to set up South Korea tie

 Coates was soon causing aerial problems once again for GB, connecting with Diego Rodriguez’s corner, heading it downwards towards goal before it bounced up and struck Joe Allen, leading to intense calls for a penalty, however replays showed the ball quite clearly hit the Swansea man in the chest.

 After imposing a significant amount of control over Uruguay, GB finally took the lead in first-half added time, and it was brilliantly worked.

-Scott Sinclair cut inside before slipping an inch-perfect pass in behind the defence for Allen.
-The Wales international cut the ball back and found Sturridge amidst a crowd of players in the area, but the Chelsea man was able to poke the ball into an open goal, allowing Stuart Pearce's side to go into the break in the lead.
+Scott Sinclair cut inside before slipping an inch-perfect pass in behind the defense for Allen.
+The Wales international cut the ball back for himself and found Sturridge amidst a crowd of players in the area, but the Chelsea man was able to poke the ball into an open goal, allowing Stuart Pearce’s side to go into the break in the lead.

-With just over a minute played in the second-half, GB looked destined to double their lead as Ramsey fantastically released Bellamy down the right, and Sinclair headed the 33-year-old’s cross back across goal to Sturridge who somehow knocked the ball onto the post from a yard out, but his blushes were spared as the linesman flagged for offside.
+With just over a minute played in the second-half GB looked destined to double igs lead as Ramsey fantastically released Bellamy down the right, and Sinclair headed the 33-year-old’s cross back across goal to Sturridge who somehow knocked the ball onto the post from a yard out, however his blushes were spared as the linesman flagged for offside.